apache/nuttx/fs/unionfs/README.txt

   See include/nutts/unionfs.h for additional information.

-  The Union File Sysem is enabled by selecting the CONFIG_FS_UNIONFS option in the NuttX configruation file.
+  The Union File System is enabled by selecting the CONFIG_FS_UNIONFS option in the NuttX configuration file.

-  Uses of the Unioin File System
+  Uses of the Union File System
   ------------------------------
   The original motivation for this file was for the use of the built-in function file system (BINFS) with a web server.
 In that case, the built